nsabell/nsabell.github.io/index.md

 ## About Me

 I am a Ph.D.
 Candidate in the Department of Genetics at Stanford University School of Medicine, and a member of the Montgomery Lab in the Departments of Pathology and Genetics.
-I am also completing a M.S. in the Department of Statistics.
+I also spend lots of time in the Statistics and Biomedical Data Science departments.

 ## Research Interests